 If your find that your glass or screen no longer fit, try gently tapping the metal trim back in place with a rubber mallet or a hammer and block of wood.
 If the metal trim and the rubber boot have come off too far to tap back on, first tap the metal trim OFF the glass.
 Reset this rubber boot on the glass edge and then tap the trim back on.

-With these simple steps, you can turn your fullview storm door into a full screen to welcome in the fresh breeze.
+With these simple steps, you can interchange your screen and glass in your Fullview storm door to welcome in the fresh breeze.